wp-plugins/listly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List posts (listicles) get traction, but you can't embed like slides/videos.
-Collaborate to create fun, social lists to rank, embed & share.
+Lists=30% of the Web Content becasue they work.
+Social listicles: Numbered list posts made easy to author, share, embed & extend.

 == Description ==

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

-In reality, no list is ever complete.
-With Listly, your audience help your content evolve via social engagement.
+No list is ever truly complete.
+With Listly, your audience help evolve your content content.
 Listly lets your audience actively contribute to your posts, while letting you moderate.
 Communities form around shared interests, needs & expertise.

 Use Listy to create, curate or collaborate.
 A powerful trio.
 Use Listly on Wordpress (with its "swiss army knife" tool approach) and you'll need less plugins.
 It also means your content becomes reusable and reembeddable by others.